NexusGPU/vgpu.rs/README.md

   Library) to track GPU utilization and optimize CUDA workload scheduling.

-- [**cuda-limiter**](crates/cuda-limiter): A dynamic library that intercepts CUDA API calls to enforce resource limits and scheduling policies.
+- [**cuda-limiter**](crates/cuda-limiter): A dynamic library that intercepts CUDA API calls to enforce resource limits.
 Built as a `cdylib` that can be preloaded into CUDA applications to control their resource usage.